 Incorrect handling of a geometry crossing the antimeridian

-To avoid such issues, some tools working in cartesian coordinate space sometimes extend the possible longitude range beyond to usual bounds of [-180, 180].
+To mitigate these issues, some Cartesian coordinate tools extend the longitude range beyond the usual [-180, 180] bounds.
 Expressing the geometry in such a way, may look like this.

 Extending the longitude range beyond 180